 Enduro 4 cyl FWD cars

 Enduro cars are a 4 cylinder front wheel drive car taken right off the street with a few modifications made to ensure safety.
-The enduro series runs 5 races a year at the Farley Speedway, which are 200 laps or 2 hours in length with no stops unless a serious incident occurs.
+The enduros , which are run at the Farley Speedway, are 200 laps or 2 hours in length with no stops unless a serious incident occurs.